human-sysdev/PyAuth/README.md

-before running the service, make sure the DB exists, if one has not been made you can use the `db_push.py` file to create one. take note that this action will remove all pre-existing data and is a hard reset of the database.
+before running the service, make sure the DB exists, if one has not been made you can use the `db_push.py` file to create one. take note that this action will remove all pre-existing data and will hard reset any existing database.

 any existing data **WILL BE LOST**